Royal6969/eFoodDelivery-API/readme.md

                 // first, we need to delete the old image, and we have to get it with the URL after the second slash
                 // https://efooddeliveryimages.blob.core.windows.net/efooddelivery-images/6622221b-7bf8-4204-9fb8-8e96d4e6490c.jpg
-                await _blobService.DeleteBlob(productFetchedFromDb.Image.Split('/').Last(), Constants.SD_STORAGE_CONTAINER);
+                await _blobService.DeleteBlob(productRetrievedFromDb.Image.Split('/').Last(), Constants.SD_STORAGE_CONTAINER);

                 // second, upload the new product
-                productFetchedFromDb.Image = await _blobService.UploadBlob(imageName, Constants.SD_STORAGE_CONTAINER, productUpdateDTO.Image); // upload the blob and it will return back the URL which we will save in the image
+                productRetrievedFromDb.Image = await _blobService.UploadBlob(imageName, Constants.SD_STORAGE_CONTAINER, productUpdateDTO.Image); // upload the blob and it will return back the URL which we will save in the image
             }

             // update the object in DB
-            _dbContext.ProductsDbSet.Update(productFetchedFromDb);
+            _dbContext.ProductsDbSet.Update(productRetrievedFromDb);
             _dbContext.SaveChanges();
             _apiResponse.StatusCode = HttpStatusCode.NoContent;